scikit-learn-contrib/MAPIE/doc/theoretical_description_conformity_scores.rst

 This score is by default asymmetric (*see definition above*).

-Compared to the absolute residual score, it allows to see regions with smaller intervals than others which are interpreted as regions with more certainty than others.
+Compared to the absolute residual score, it allows us to see regions with smaller intervals than others which are interpreted as regions with more certainty than others.
 It is important to note that, this conformity score is inversely proportional to the order of magnitude of the predictions.
-Therefore, the uncertainty is proportional to the order of magitude of the predictions, implying that this score should be used in use cases where we want greater uncertainty when the prediction is high.
+Therefore, the uncertainty is proportional to the order of magnitude of the predictions, implying that this score should be used in use cases where we want greater uncertainty when the prediction is high.

-3. The residual normalised score
+3. The residual normalized score
 =======================================

-The residual normalised score [1] (:class:`mapie.conformity_scores.ResidualNormalisedScore`)
+The residual normalized score [1] (:class:`mapie.conformity_scores.ResidualNormalisedScore`)
 is slightly more complex than the previous scores.
 The normalization of the residual is now done by the predictions of an additional model :math:`\hat\sigma` which learns to predict the base model residuals from :math:`X`.